indimail/indimail-mta/README.md

 # Setup & Configuration

+You are here because you decide to do a complete source installation.
 If you use source installation method, you need to setup various configuration and services.
 You can configure indimail-mta using /usr/sbin/svctool.  svctool is a general purpose utility to configure indimail-mta services.

 You can also run the script create_services which invokes svctool to setup few default services to start a full fledged messaging server create_services will also put a systemd unit file indimail.service in /lib/systemd/system